justinleemans/uni-networking/README.md

 UniNetworking is capable of being used in many different configurations like dedicated server and client applications as well as a host client implementation where a client hosts the server in the same application.

+Although UniNetworking is designed to work with Unity specifically it is totally independant and does not rely on any Unity specific methods.
+As such this package could also theoretically be implemented in any other .Net platform of your choice.

 # Table of Contents

 - [Installation](#installation)